Nimanoro/Soccer-Club-Manager/README.md

 5. **User Experience:** Striking the right balance between providing users with detailed game information and maintaining a user-friendly interface was an ongoing challenge.
 Deciding what data to display, where, and when was crucial to providing an enjoyable gaming experience.

 ## Getting Started
-To run the Sports Management System on your local machine, follow these steps:
+To run the SMC on your local machine, follow these steps:

 1. Clone the project repository from GitHub.
 2. Ensure you have Java and Java Swing installed on your computer.
 3. Compile the Java files using your preferred Java development environment.
-4. Run the compiled application.
+4. Run the FirstMenu Class.

 ## Usage